Other Sunday and Holy Day Readings

-In this psalm, which is attributed to King David, the psalmist is grateful to God for delivering him from a trial that brought him intense suffering.
-In giving thanks for his salvation, he acknowledges that God transformed his life, and as a result, in gratitude he sings a "new song" that is a hymn of praise (verses 1 and 4).
-The psalmist shows that he has a unique understanding of his relationship with God.
-He knows that animal sacrifice is only a symbol of the humility and self-sacrifice of the individual in obedience to the will of God, and it is the only kind of sacrifice that is pleasing to God (verse 7).
-He responds to God's grace by offering himself to God as an oblation, yielding his life to do the will of God and to gratefully following His law written in the sacred texts.
-He does this only by words but by an internal commitment that is demonstrated in the actions of an undivided heart (verses 8-9).
-In verse 10, the psalmist vows to proclaim, in the worship assembly of Israel, the works of God in his life.
+In this psalm, attributed to King David, the psalmist is grateful to God for delivering him from a trial that has brought him intense suffering.
+In giving thanks for his salvation, he acknowledges that God has transformed his life, and as a result, has given him a "new song" that is a hymn of praise (verses 1 and 4).
+The psalmist shows that he has a unique understanding of his relationship with God in that he knows that animal sacrifice is only a symbol of the humility and self-sacrifice of the individual in obedience to the will of God that is the only kind of sacrifice that is pleasing to God (verse 7).
+He responds to God's grace by offering himself to God as an oblation, yielding his life to do the will of God and to gratefully following His law written in the sacred texts, not only by words but by an internal commitment in the actions of one whose loyalty to God is demonstrated by an undivided heart (verses 8-9).
+In verse 10, the psalmist vows to proclaim to the liturgical assembly of Israel the works of God in his life.

-The New Testament Letter to the Hebrews quotes verses 7-9 from the Greek Septuagint translation of this passage in Hebrews 10:5-9, and interprets it as Christ's self-oblation, placing the words in the mouth of God the Son at His Incarnation: For this reason, when he came into the world, he said: "Sacrifice and offering you did not desire, but a body you prepared for me; holocausts and sin offerings you took no delight in.
+The inspired writer of the Letter to the Hebrews quotes verses 7-9 from the Greek Septuagint translation of this passage in Hebrews 10:5-9.
+He interprets the passage as Christ's self-oblation, placing the words in the mouth of God the Son at His Incarnation: For this reason, when he came into the world, he said: "Sacrifice and offering you did not desire, but a body you prepared for me; holocausts and sin offerings you took no delight in.
 Then I said, 'As is written of me in the scroll, Behold, I come to do your will, O God.'"

 1 Paul, called to be an apostle of Christ Jesus by the will of God, and Sosthenes our brother, 2 to the church of God that is in Corinth, to you who have been sanctified in Christ Jesus, called to be holy, with all those everywhere who call upon the name of our Lord Jesus Christ, their Lord and ours.
 3 Grace to you and peace from God our Father and the Lord Jesus Christ.

-The introduction to Paul's letter to the church at Corinth, Greece is the conventional form for the initial greeting in a first century Hellenistic letter.
-St. Paul begins his letter by presenting his credentials.
-He writes that he has the authority to teach the church at Corinth because Jesus Christ called him to be His apostle in his Damascus Road conversion experience (Acts 9:1-19) and appointed him to be a missionary to the Gentiles.
-It was a mission approved by St. Peter and the Church (Rom 11:13; Acts 9:15; 26:27; 1 Cor 9:2; Gal 1:16; 2:8; 1 Tim 2:7).
+The introduction to Paul's message to the church at Corinth, Greece, is the conventional form for the initial greeting in a Hellenistic letter in the first century AD.
+St. Paul begins by presenting his credentials: he has the authority to teach the church at Corinth because Jesus Christ called him to be an apostle by personally choosing Paul in his Damascus Road conversion (Acts 9:1-19) and appointing him to be a missionary to the Gentiles, a mission that was approved by St. Peter and the Church (Rom 11:13; Acts 9:15; 26:27; 1 Cor 9:2; Gal 1:16; 2:8; 1 Tim 2:7).
 This divine appointment, Paul believed, elevated him as a true apostle of Christ and made him equal to the other Apostles who had also seen and talked with Jesus after His Resurrection (Acts 10:41).
-He vigorously defends his title of apostle in all his letters.
-In addition, Paul also founded this faith community on his second missionary journey in 50-/52 AD.
+He vigorously defends his title of "apostle" in all his letters.
+He also founded this faith community on his second missionary journey in 50-/52 AD.

-Next he mentions Sosthenes, a co-author of the letter and a brother in Christ who was at one time the president of the Jewish synagogue at Corinth (Acts 18:12-17) but is now a Christian convert and a member of Paul's missionary team (verse 1).
-Next, Paul reminds the faith community of three ways in which the existence of Christian community at Corinth is grounded in God's initiative:
+Next, he mentions Sosthenes, a co-author of the letter and "a brother in Christ" who was at one time the president of the Jewish synagogue at Corinth (Acts 18:12-17) but is now a Christian convert and a member of Paul's missionary team (verse 1).
+Paul reminds the faith community of three ways in which their existence is grounded in God's initiative:

-St. Paul often refers to Christians in his letters as those who are sanctified = "the holy ones' or "the saints" (verse 2).
-The people of Old Covenant Israel were called a "holy assembly" because they were separated from the Gentile nations for worship and service of Yahweh (see Lev 11:44; 23:1-44).
+St. Paul often refers to Christians in his letters as those sanctified by Christ's sacrifice as "the holy ones" or "the saints" (verse 2).
+The people of Old Covenant Israel were a "holy assembly" because they were separated out from all others on earth for the worship and service of Yahweh (see Lev 11:44; 23:1-44).
 In the same way, the Christian community was also regarded as sanctified and set apart from the world by Christ in Christian baptism (Rom 6:22; 15:16; 1 Cor 6:11; Eph 5:26-27).
-Christians are called to holiness (1 Cor 1:2; 1 Thes 4:7) in that they are called to make their lives conform to the gift of grace they have received through Christ Jesus.
+Christians are called to holiness (1 Cor 1:2; 1 Thes 4:7) because they make their lives conform to the gift of grace they have received through Christ Jesus.

 The Gospel of John 1:29-34 ~ St. John the Baptist